 About

 By focusing on efforts across the country to remove or restrict access to books, Banned Books Week draws national attention to the harms of censorship.
 The ALA Office for Intellectual Freedom (OIF) compiles lists of challenged books as reported in the media and submitted by librarians and teachers across the country.
-The Top 10 Most Challenged Books of 2023 are:

 - Gender Queer by Maia Kobabe